antoniopataro/personal-website/README.md

 I created this project using `Vite` as its plugin.
 Chose `React` as framework and used `Typescript`, of course.

-Styled the project using `styled-components`, `react-beautiful-dnd` for Drag and Drop and `react-router-dom` for routing.
+Styled the project using `styled-components` and used `react-router-dom` for routing.

 <div style="display: inline_block"><br>
 <img align="center" alt="ReactJS" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original.svg">